dustinpfister/blog_posts/_posts/threejs-light.md

 ### The source code exmaples in this post are on Github

-The souce code example that I am wriitng about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-light).
+The source code example that I am writing about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-light).

 <!-- more -->